-While organising my stuff I found 1 extra ball of wool from the latest jumper I knitted.
-If you haven’t seen it yet, it’s the chunkiest and warmers jumper I now have and I’ll leave a link in ( HERE ) if you want to check it out.
+While organizing my things, I found one extra ball of wool left from the jumper I knitted recently.
+If you haven’t seen it yet, it’s the chunkiest and warmest jumper I own.
+I’ll leave the link (HERE) if you’d like to check it out.
 So, I decided to make myself a beanie hat.
-I know it’s April and I probably won’t need it until next winter, but it’s nice to complete a small knitting project in between all big things I’m working on.
+I know it’s April, and I probably won’t need it until next winter, but it’s nice to have a small knitting project to work on between the bigger ones.

-To make this hat I used a pattern from Wool and The Gang ( CLICK ) It’s super super easy and straight forward and all you need to know is knit 1×1 rib stitch & stocking stitch.
+To make this hat, I used a pattern from Wool and The Gang (CLICK ).
+It’s super easy and straightforward, and all you need to know is how to knit a 1×1 rib stitch and a stocking stitch.
 Simple!
-I’ve taken some time and made a few tutorials on how to make those knitting techniques in case you need them.
+I also took some time to make a few tutorials on these knitting techniques, in case you’d like a little extra help.

 HOW TO KNIT: STOCKING STITCH

-Stocking stitch, or stockinette stitch, is the second most basic of stitch patterns and is created by alternating rows of knit and purl stitches.
-The right side of the fabric has a ‘V’ pattern and the wrong side has a bar pattern.
-In this tutorial I’ll show you how to create stocking stitch.
+Stocking stitch, also known as stockinette stitch, is one of the most basic stitch patterns.
+It’s created by alternating rows of knit and purl stitches.
+The right side of the fabric shows a soft “V” pattern, while the wrong side has a subtle bar texture.
+In this tutorial, I’ll show you how to create the stocking stitch step by step.

 HOW TO KNIT: KNIT STITCH

 The knit stitch is the first thing you’ll learn on your knitting journey.
-By knowing this technique you are able to build on multiple knitting techniques and use this as a base.
-To make a knit stitch to hold your work in your left hand and insert the right needle into the first stitch.
-Wrap the yarn around left needle clockwise and scoop the right needle towards you.
-Then slide off the stitch from the left needle.
+Once you master it, you can build on many other techniques and use it as the foundation for almost every project.
+To make a knit stitch, hold your work in your left hand and insert the right needle into the first stitch.
+Wrap the yarn around the right needle clockwise and pull it gently towards you.
+Then slide the stitch off the left needle.

 HOW TO KNIT: PURL STITCH

-The purl stitch is the second basic stitch to learn.
-A stitch that is purled will have a bump at its base.
-To make a purl stitch hold your work in your left hand and insert the right needle into the front of the first stitch.
-Wrap the yarn around right needle anti-clockwise and scoop the right needle away from you.
-Slide the stitch off the left needle.
+The purl stitch is the second basic stitch to learn in knitting.
+A purled stitch has a small bump at its base, which gives the fabric its distinctive texture.
+To make a purl stitch, hold your work in your left hand and insert the right needle into the front of the first stitch.
+Wrap the yarn around the right needle anti-clockwise and pull it gently away from you.
+Then slide the stitch off the left needle.